min69u/Reforestation/README.md

-## I knew i shouldn’t have ate that seafood.
-Because now i’m feeling a little… Eel
+## I needed a password eight characters long so I picked Snow White and the Seven Dwarfs.